Alsoren/SSSP-Benchmark-Analysis/README.md

 The following curve illustrates how algorithms respond as graph sizes grow from 264K (NY) to 1.5M (NE) nodes.
 ![Scalability Curve](./results/Scalability_Curve.png)

-### Source Stability
+### Source Stability Analysis
-This box plot confirms the operational consistency of Dijkstra and BMSSP regardless of the starting node, contrasted with Bellman-Ford's high sensitivity.
+This box plot confirms the operational consistency of Dijkstra and BMSSP regardless of the starting node, contrasted with Bellman-Ford's high sensitivity to source location.
 ![Source Stability](./results/Source_Stability_NE.png)

 ## 📄 Full Report